microprediction/microprediction/docs/setup.md

 ## Instant participation

+Running a default algorithm is a good way to understand the site setup and mechanics.

 ### Option 1: Open a colab notebook and run it

 See [notebook](https://github.com/microprediction/microprediction/blob/master/notebook_examples_submission/enter_microprediction_contest.ipynb).

 See the [README](https://github.com/microprediction/microprediction/tree/master/notebook_examples_submission) for limitations, but this is not a terrible way to get going.

-### Option 2: Cut and paste one line terminal
+### Option 2: A bash one-liner:

 Rather than make just a one-off submission, the following bash script will make multiple predictions forever:

      /bin/bash -c "$(curl -fsSL https://tinyurl.com/32jjebu9)"

-It would be prudent to first [read](https://raw.githubusercontent.com/microprediction/microprediction/master/shell_examples/run_default_crawler_forever.sh) what it will do.
+It would be prudent to first [read](https://raw.githubusercontent.com/microprediction/microprediction/master/shell_examples/run_default_crawler_forever.sh) what it will do, namely:

-The script will:

 1. Create a crawling_working_dir
 2. Create and activate a virtual python environment